Key insights:

 - Seeking out deals and discounts: Finding a cheaper place to rent or getting deals on groceries can allow you to allocate money for other financial goals

-- Planning big expenses: Making impulse buys can have a big impact on your finances, so try to plan out your larger purchases so that you can accommodate the expense within your budget
+- Planning big expenses: Making impulse buys can have a big impact on your finances, so try to plan out your larger purchases so that you can accommodate them within your budget

 - Contributing to a retirement fund: Retirement can feel a long way away, but if you start contributing even a small amount to an IRA or a 401(k) today, you’ll feel much more prepared in your older years